 Ashley Banjo is a dancer-producer extraordinaire, and the man who managed to lead dance troupe Diversity to victory in Britain's Got Talent back in 2009.
-Since then, he has had a stellar career, hosting Can't Touch This, choreographing a sell-out Diversity tour, and, most recently, featuring as a judge on Dancing On Ice.
+Since then, he has had a stellar career, becoming a judge on Dancing on Ice and filling in for Simon Cowell on BGT, and, most recently, featuring as a host and participant on The Real Full Monty On Ice special.
 But many people may not know that Ashley Banjo and wife Francesca Abbott met through dance, and their story is so sweet.

 Abott is a star in her own right.
 She works as a dancer and a talent manager, and was previously a member of dance troupe Out of the Shadows, The Sun reports.
 Francesca and Ashley have been together for 13 years and were childhood sweethearts.
 I know, it's too much.
 Francesca revealed in June 2018 on Instagram that they used to go on dates to the cinema and Nandos.
 Ah... young love.